opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 ### The parties’ arguments

-129    The defendant argues that TPW1 did not explain to her and Mr Kung the terms, obligations and liabilities of the OCBC Mortgage.[\[note: 88\]](#Ftn_88)The defendant further asserts that the meeting with TPW1 lasted about five minutes.[\[note: 89\]](#Ftn_89) The defendant submits that there is no credible evidence to show that the defendant was ever shown the agreement relating to the Original Facilities, the 11 Jan Letter or other documents.
-Even if she were shown these documents, she was not sophisticated enough to understand them on her own.[\[note: 90\]](#Ftn_90) The defendant also claims that the Third Party was negligent as TPW1 did not explain the OCBC Mortgage to her.[\[note: 91\]](#Ftn_91)
+129    The defendant argues that TPW1 did not explain to her and Mr Kung the terms, obligations and liabilities of the OCBC Mortgage.[^88]The defendant further asserts that the meeting with TPW1 lasted about five minutes.[^89] The defendant submits that there is no credible evidence to show that the defendant was ever shown the agreement relating to the Original Facilities, the 11 Jan Letter or other documents.
+Even if she were shown these documents, she was not sophisticated enough to understand them on her own.[^90] The defendant also claims that the Third Party was negligent as TPW1 did not explain the OCBC Mortgage to her.[^91]

 130    The Third Party argues that there is no negligence on the part of TPW1 and TPW2.
-The Third Party relies on the 11 Jan Letter, the Letter of Confirmation and the Form of Confirmation and Consent to show that the defendant was adequately advised on the nature and consequences of executing the OCBC Mortgage.[\[note: 92\]](#Ftn_92) The Third Party submits that it had put in place a system to ensure that mortgagors who approached them were all well-advised on the nature of the mortgage they were about to execute.
+The Third Party relies on the 11 Jan Letter, the Letter of Confirmation and the Form of Confirmation and Consent to show that the defendant was adequately advised on the nature and consequences of executing the OCBC Mortgage.[^92] The Third Party submits that it had put in place a system to ensure that mortgagors who approached them were all well-advised on the nature of the mortgage they were about to execute.
 This involved sending a letter of explanation first to the mortgagors – which is the 11 Jan Letter in this case.
 The defendant and/or Mr Kung then arranged for a meeting with the Third Party thereafter.
 At that meeting which was on 22 January 2013, a copy of the 11 Jan Letter was handed to the defendant and Mr Kung.
-The Third Party explained the nature and salient terms of the OCBC Mortgage to the defendant and Mr Kung before they executed the mortgage and signed a letter acknowledging that the Third Party had explained the mortgage to them.[\[note: 93\]](#Ftn_93)
+The Third Party explained the nature and salient terms of the OCBC Mortgage to the defendant and Mr Kung before they executed the mortgage and signed a letter acknowledging that the Third Party had explained the mortgage to them.[^93]

 ### My decision on whether the Third Party was negligent

 131    Before I consider the parties’ arguments, I wish to state at the outset that the defendant’s case is that TPW1 did not even explain the terms of the OCBC Mortgage to the defendant and Mr Kung.
 This is different from the situation in which the allegation is that TPW1 did not provide an adequate explanation of the OCBC Mortgage to them.
 Thus, I shall disregard the defendant’s arguments that TPW1 was negligent for failing to adequately explain the OCBC Mortgage to the defendant and Mr Kung.
 Hence, I shall confine my discussion to whether TPW1 did in fact explain the terms of the OCBC Mortgage to the defendant and Mr Kung.

-132    It is also not disputed that the Third Party was also the defendant’s solicitors in the execution of the OCBC Mortgage and that it owed a duty of care to explain to the defendant the terms of the OCBC Mortgage, which was an all-moneys mortgage.[\[note: 94\]](#Ftn_94)
+132    It is also not disputed that the Third Party was also the defendant’s solicitors in the execution of the OCBC Mortgage and that it owed a duty of care to explain to the defendant the terms of the OCBC Mortgage, which was an all-moneys mortgage.[^94]

 #### The Third Party’s standard of care to the defendant